minio/docs/source/operations/install-deploy-manage/deploy-operator-helm.rst

 #.
 Login to the MinIO Console

-   Access the tenant :ref:`minio-console` by opening a browser on the local machine and navigating to ``http://127.0.0.1:9090``.
+   Access the Tenant :ref:`minio-console` by opening a browser on the local machine and navigating to ``http://127.0.0.1:9090``.
    Log in to the Console with the credentials ``myminio | minio123``.